follow

 But in 1977, what once took 40 minutes began to take less than one minute!
 The construction of the New River Gorge Bridge that started in 1974 was complete.

-Our New River Gorge hiking recommendation for best experiencing the New River Gorge Bridge is the Long Point Trail.
+Our hiking recommendation for best experiencing the New River Gorge Bridge is the Long Point Trail.
 This 1.6-mile (one-way) easy trail offers the best view of the New River Gorge Bridge.
+It’s a very popular, so consider visiting on weekdays.

 Reference and Additional Resource